There are no rules on when to finish breastfeeding. All mothers and babies are different. Aim to finish when you feel good about it.

 Toddlers and older children

-Stopping breastfeeding can take a little effort.
+Stopping breastfeeding can take time and patience.
 You'll need to offer substitutes and distractions such as food and attention.

 Change your routine by not sitting in your usual nursing chair.